 You say, "What are you talking about?"
-We've come to the pinnacle, we've come to the transcendent high point, we've come to the highest point of thought and action, the highest truth of all truths.
+We've come to the pinnacle.
+We've come to the transcendent high point.
+We've come to the highest point of thought and action, the highest truth of all truths.
 What is it?
 It's the glory of God.
 What you see here is the highest thing that can occur in the universe, the created universe.
 The highest thing that can occur in the created universe is that God is glorified by His creatures.
 And that's exactly what you see the angels doing.
 This is the purpose of the good news.

-Well, the word murion which is ten thousand is the highest number for which there is a word in the Greek language, so there isn't a word for any higher number.
-It may just be that John in writing murion times murion and thousands of thousands is just using sort of hyperbole and we don't know how many angels there are.
+Well, the word murion, which is ten thousand, is the highest number for which there is a word in the Greek language, so there isn't a word for any higher number.
+It may just be that John, in writing murion times murion and thousands of thousands is just using sort of hyperbole and we don't know how many angels there are.
 I'm not sure you could just multiply and add there the thousands and thousands and get to the number.
-Let's just say there are hundreds of millions of angels...and leave it at that.
+Let's just say there are hundreds of millions of angels, and leave it at that.
 This is not all of them, this is a representative group.
 Obviously it's not all of them in visible form, but a representative group, a large group.

 What were they praising God for?
 Well they were praising God because Jesus was born.
 They were praising God because the Savior had come.
 They were praising God for the Savior who is Christ the Lord.
 You see, they knew what was going on.
-They knew Jesus as the second member of the trinity, they knew Christ before the incarnation.
+They knew Jesus as the second member of the Trinity.
+They knew Christ before the incarnation.
 They had been associated with Christ in heaven before the incarnation.
 They knew of His glory, they knew of His riches, they knew of His majesty.
-They were also aware of the fall of man.
-They understood the fall of man, they knew about that.
+They were also aware of the Fall of man.
+They understood the Fall of man, they knew about that.
 They had been informed also that God had provided a way of salvation for man.
 They knew about that.
-They knew that prophecies had been made that a Messiah would come, a Savior would come, a sacrifice would be made.
+They knew that prophecies had been made that a...that a Messiah would come, a Savior would come, a sacrifice would be made.
 They understood the sacrificial system of the Old Testament, to some degree.
-They understood that all those animals had to be offered and they couldn't take away sin but they would picture one who would come and die and would.
+They understood that all those animals had to be offered and they couldn't take away sin but they would picture One who would come and die and would.

 They were doing what angels always do, they were praising God.
 If you turn to Revelation 4 and Revelation 5 you will see them doing it there.
 That's what they do.
 They were saying, "Glory to God in the highest."
-The highest is heaven...the highest is heaven.
+The highest is heaven.
+The highest is heaven.
 And this is contrastive language, "Glory to God in the highest and on earth," that's the lowest.
-Glory to God in heaven, on earth peace among men with whom He's pleased."
+Glory to God in heaven, on earth, peace among men with whom He's pleased."

-On earth peace...what kind of peace?
+On earth peace.
+What kind of peace?
 Salvation peace.
-He's not talking about comfort of the mind, rest of the spirit, he's talking about salvation, peace with God.
+He's not talking about comfort of the mind, rest of the spirit; he's talking about salvation, peace with God.
 The war is over, the battle has ended.
 No longer is God our enemy and we His enemy but reconciliation has come.
 In the highest is glory to God.
 In the lowest on earth is peace among men.
 And they're praising God for that.
 They're praising God, giving Him glory in heaven because He's brought salvation to earth.
 Glory to God in the highest.
 The adoration of the angels over the good news of the Savior's birth.
-This is pure, perfect, holy praise given to God alone because He is supremely worthy because He has sent Jesus to save sinners.
+This is pure, perfect, holy praise given to God alone because He is supremely worthy, because He has sent Jesus to save sinners.
 He has sent Jesus to bring peace among men on earth.
 In the highest place, glory to God.
 In the lowest place, salvation to sinners.

 And then verse 14 ends with an interesting statement, "With whom He is pleased."
-That can be very misleading...very misleading if you're not careful.
-It sounds like He's going to give salvation to those who earn it...to those who earn it.
-The King James Bible says, "On earth peace, good will toward men."
-That also sounds like God is going to bring peace and good will toward those who earn it, those who deserve it.
+That can be very misleading, very misleading if you're not careful.
+It sounds like He's going to give salvation to those who earn it, to those who earn it.
+The King James Bible says, "On earth peace, goodwill toward men."
+That also sounds like God is going to bring peace and goodwill toward those who earn it, those who deserve it.

-But the Greek literally says, "Men of His good pleasure...Men of His good pleasure."
+But the Greek literally says, "Men of His good pleasure,” men of His good pleasure.
 It's a genitive.
 There's an alternative reading here but the best reading would be "Peace among men of His good pleasure."
 Or to put it another way, "Peace among men of His good will."
-It's not...it's not men who have earned it.
+It's not...
+It's not men who have earned it.
 It's God who has given it because it's His pleasure to give it.

 Salvation peace belongs to those whom God is pleased to give it to.
 That's what it's saying.
 It's the same words in chapter 3 verse 22, for the Father says about the Son at His baptism, "You're My beloved Son in whom I am well pleased."

 There are some in whom God chooses, in whom He wills salvation.
 It's not the result of what good men have done.
 Angels are not rejoicing and glorifying God for what men have done or will do.
 Angels are not rejoicing that some men will merit salvation.
-They're glorifying God because though none can merit salvation, God is pleased to give it by His own good pleasure.
+They're glorifying God because, though none can merit salvation, God is pleased to give it by His own good pleasure.
 And there will be salvation peace among men of His good pleasure.

 If you are a person who has been given the gift of salvation, you are a person of His good pleasure.
-It's incredible, incredible truth.
-Men to whom He extends His good pleasure.
+It's incredible, incredible truth, men to whom He extends His good pleasure.
 He gets all the credit.
 He gets all the glory.
 We couldn't devise a plan of salvation.
-We couldn't earn a plan...we couldn't earn salvation so if we're saved it's because God designed it and God was pleased to give it.
+We couldn't earn a plan.
+We couldn't earn salvation so if we're saved it's because God designed it and God was pleased to give it.

 Saying it another way, there is salvation peace, peace between man and God, among those whom God has chosen to delight in.
 And so the angels are praising God because He has chosen to delight in bringing salvation peace to sinners.

 And, you know, that's what's going to go on in heaven forever and ever and ever.
 Both the angels and redeemed souls in glorified bodies of men and women are going to spend forever and ever and ever and ever glorifying God in heaven, glorifying God in the highest, which is heaven, because He brought peace to the lowest, which is earth, and granted it to those in whom He chose to delight.
 He gets all the credit.
-Revelation 4 and 5 you have the angels starting out to glorify God for salvation, and then you have all of redeemed humanity chiming in.
-That would be a good place to end.
-"The four living creatures the 24 elders representing the church...fell down before the Lamb," it says in verse 9, "they sang a new song, 'Worthy art Thou to take the book and break its seals for You were slain and did purchase for God with Your blood men from every tribe and tongue and people and nation, You made them to be a kingdom and priest to our God, they will reign over the earth.'"
-In other words, that's praising God for salvation, praising the Lamb for salvation.
+Revelation 4 and 5, you have the angels starting out to glorify God for salvation, and then you have all of redeemed humanity chiming in; might be a good place to end.
+The four living creatures, twenty-four elders, representing the church, “fell down before the Lamb."
+It says in verse 9, "They sang a new song, 'Worthy art Thou to take the book and break its seals for You were slain and did purchase for God with Your blood men from every tribe and tongue and people and nation.
+You made them to be a kingdom and priest to our God.
+They will reign over the earth.'"
+In other words, that’s...that's praising God for salvation, praising the Lamb for salvation.

-"And then I looked...verse 11...I heard the voice of many angels around the throne, the living creatures the elders," that's everybody, the redeemed saints, the angels, "the number was” there's the murion times murion and thousands of thousands, all the angels, they're all saying, 'Worthy is the Lamb that was slain to receive power and riches and wisdom and might and honor and glory and blessing,' and every created thing which is in heaven and on the earth and under the earth and on the sea and all things in them I heard them saying to Him who sits on the throne and to the Lamb, 'Be blessing and honor and glory and dominion forever and ever and ever.'
-And the four living creatures who were angels kept saying, 'Amen.'
+"Then I looked,” verse 11, “I heard the voice of many angels around the throne, the living creatures, the elders," that's everybody, the redeemed saints, the angels, "the number was” there's the murion times murion and thousands of thousands, all the angels, they're all saying, 'Worthy is the Lamb that was slain to receive power and riches and wisdom and might and honor and glory and blessing,' and every created thing which is in heaven and on the earth and under the earth and on the sea and all things in them I heard saying to Him who sits on the throne and to the Lamb, 'Be blessing and honor and glory and dominion forever and ever and ever.'
+And the four living creatures,” who are angels, “kept saying, 'Amen.'
 And the elders fell down and worshiped."
-And that's heaven, and that's what we will be doing and what we saw that multitude of heavenly host doing there in the field in Bethlehem was just a foretaste of that preoccupation of eternal heaven.
+That's heaven, and that's what we will be doing and what we saw that multitude of heavenly hosts doing there in the field in Bethlehem was just a foretaste of that preoccupation of eternal heaven.